With Customers

 Ties with Customers

 The DIC Group works to strengthen communication with its customers, placing a priority on gaining their understanding of its efforts and initiatives, in line with the basic policy of the DIC Vision 2030 longterm management plan.
-Principal avenues of communication include exhibitions and events, support for business partners, workshops, websites and social media.
+Principal avenues of communication include exhibitions and events, lectures for business partners, websites and social media.

 Exhibitions